 Is the behaviour age appropriate or not?
 Does it involve inappropriate sexual knowledge or motivation?

-Are there any risks to the child victim or alleged perpetrator themselves and others e.g. other children in school/college, adult students, school/college staff, in the child’s household (particularly siblings or other children related to the household), extended family, peer group or wider social network?
+Are there any risks to the child victim or alleged perpetrator themselves and others e.g., other children in school, adult students over the age of 18, school staff, in the child’s household (particularly siblings or other children related to the household), extended family, peer group or wider social network?
 Are there any links to child sexual exploitation, child criminal exploitation or gang related activity?

 Immediate consideration should be given to how best to support and protect the victim and alleged perpetrator and any other children involved/impacted.
 Where the report involves rape and assault by penetration, the alleged perpetrator must be removed from any classes they share with the victim.
-There must also be careful consideration on how best to keep the victim and alleged perpetrator apart on school/college premises (including any before or after school activities) and on transport to and from the setting.
+There must also be careful consideration on how best to keep the victim and alleged perpetrator apart on school premises (including any before or after school activities) and on transport to and from the setting.

-For all other reports of sexual violence and sexual harassment and forms of child-on-child abuse, the proximity of the victim and alleged perpetrator and considerations regarding shared classes, school/colleges premises and transport should be considered immediately.
+For all other reports of sexual violence and sexual harassment and forms of child-on-child abuse, the proximity of the victim and alleged perpetrator and considerations regarding shared classes, school’s premises and transport should be considered immediately.

 All decisions will be made in the best interests of the children involved and should not be perceived to be a judgement on the guilt of the alleged perpetrator.
 In all cases, the initial report should be carefully evaluated on a case-by-case basis with the designated safeguarding lead taking a leading role and using their professional judgement, supported by other agencies, such as local authority children’s social care and the police as required.
 The designated safeguarding lead will refer to relevant assessment tools and guidance as appropriate such as: